Skip to main content

 Additional details about the worker, useful for displaying to users and providing to LLM context.

-A list of model configurations that define how the model worker behaves.
+A list of model configurations that define how the load balancing behaves.

 The elements' structure uniquely determine the model worker algorithm.
 List elements should be of consistent type.